About

 Orchestral and international activity

-At the age of eighteen, she was invited by Vladimir Spivakov to join the National Philharmonic Orchestra of Russia as a solo flutist.
-Since 2019, she has also been a member of the Baltic Sea Philharmonic, an international orchestra performing its programmes entirely from memory.
+At the age of eighteen, she was invited by Vladimir Spivakov to join the National Philharmonic Orchestra of Russia as co-principal flute.

 She has also performed as a guest principal flute with orchestras across Europe.

-As a soloist, she has appeared with orchestras including the State Academic Symphony Orchestra of Russia (Evgeny Svetlanov), the National Philharmonic Orchestra of Russia, the Moscow Virtuosi, and the Tatarstan Symphony Orchestra.
+As a soloist, she has appeared with orchestras including the State Academic Symphony Orchestra of Russia (Evgeny Svetlanov), the Tchaikovsky Symphony Orchestra , the National Philharmonic Orchestra of Russia, the Moscow Virtuosi, and the Tatarstan Symphony Orchestra.

 Chamber music and collaborations

-As a soloist and chamber musician, she has collaborated with conductors such as Vladimir Fedoseev, Vladimir Spivakov, Michel Repper, Antony Hermes, and Alexander Sladkovsky, and has performed alongside Andrey Baranov (violin), Bram van Sambeek (bassoon), Boris Andrianov (cello), Dwight Perry (oboe), Yaoguang Zhai (clarinet), Petr Laul (piano), Ilya Gringolts (violin), Nikita Borisoglebsky (violin), Arkady Shilkloper (horn), Edgar Moreau (cello), Dmitry Illarionov (guitar), and Artyom Dervoed (guitar).
+As a soloist, she has collaborated with conductors such as Vladimir Fedoseev, Vladimir Spivakov, Michel Repper, Antony Hermes, and Alexander Sladkovsky, and has performed as a chamber musician alongside Andrey Baranov (violin), Bram van Sambeek (bassoon), Boris Andrianov (cello), Dwight Perry (oboe), Yaoguang Zhai (clarinet), Petr Laul (piano), Ilya Gringolts (violin), Nikita Borisoglebsky (violin), Arkady Shilkloper (horn), Edgar Moreau (cello), Dmitry Illarionov (guitar), and Artyom Dervoed (guitar).

 Recordings and media